API + MCP Guide

 |---|---|

-| Try it out or iron out your use case | hyperplexity.ai/app — web GUI for table validation and generation |
+| Try it out or iron out your use case | subindex.ai/app — web GUI for table validation and generation |

-| Fact-check text or documents interactively | hyperplexity.ai/chex — web GUI for reference checks |
+| Fact-check text or documents interactively | subindex.ai/chex — web GUI for reference checks |

-| Let Claude drive a workflow autonomously | MCP server — install once, describe your task in plain English |
+| Let an AI agent drive a workflow autonomously | MCP server — install once, describe your task in plain English |

-| One-off automation without writing code | MCP server via Claude Code or Claude Desktop |
+| One-off automation without writing code | MCP server via Claude Code, Claude Desktop, or any MCP-compatible client |

 | Run repeatable pipelines or batch jobs | REST API + example scripts |